 ContentDB is for the community, and as such listings should be useful to the community.
 To help with this, there are a few rules to improve the quality of the listings and to combat abuse.

 - Content must be playable/useful, but not necessarily finished.
 2.2

 - Don't use the name of another mod unless your mod is a fork or reimplementation.
 3

 - Licenses must allow derivatives, redistribution, and must not discriminate.
 4

-- Don't put promotions or advertisements in package listings, except for donation and personal website links which are permitted in the long description.
+- Don't put promotions or advertisements in any package metadata.
 5

 - The ContentDB admin reserves the right to remove packages for any reason, including ones not covered by this document, and to ban users who abuse this service.
 1